 New form of LLC Law

-Wyoming was the first state to have LLC’s in 1977 and that law has recently been updated.
+Wyoming was the first state to have LLC’s, over 26 years ago, and that law has recently been updated.

 “The state of Wyoming now has the best LLC asset protection law in the nation.”